pranav-ganesh/tp/docs/DeveloperGuide.md

 * 1a.
 User does not want to import any new data

-    * 1a1.
-CMM runs as per normal
+    Use case ends

 * 2a.
 User request to create a new Database when CMM has no existing database

     * 2a1.
-CMM will convert the excel file to the correct datatype to be stored inside CMM
+CMM will convert the Excel file to the correct datatype to be stored inside CMM

+  Use case resumes from step 3

 * 2b.
 User request to create a new Database when CMM has existing database